WrinkleRelease/brfss/readme.md

 > [!CAUTION]
 > If you want to keep your Postgres data, sping the container down with `docker-compose down`.
 Do _not_ use `docker-compose down -v` unless you want to scrub completely and re-initialize.

-Since you started the docker container without an `init.db` the Postgres db exists but has no table or data in it.
+Since you started the docker container without an `init.db` the Postgres db exists but has no table or variable data in it.

-I added the tables one at a time in dBeaver then use pqsl in terminal to copy the data over.
+I solved this by adding the tables in dBeaver then using pqsl in terminal to copy the data over.
 Here are the psql commands:

 ```shell
 # first